Skip to Content

 1 teaspoon of gochujang = 1 teaspoon of miso paste

-Miso paste is a traditional Japanese ingredient made from fermented soybeans and has a savory taste similar to gochujang and doenjang.
+Miso paste is a traditional Japanese ingredient made from fermented soybeans.
+It has a savory taste similar to gochujang and doenjang.
 It’s widely used in Japanese cuisine but can also be used in Korean dishes as a condiment.
+You can try using some miso paste substitutes if you want a more exact flavor or can’t find any.

 Sriracha